-On October 4, 2006, the President signed the Department of Homeland Security (the Department or DHS) Appropriations Act of 2007, which provided DHS with the authority to regulate the security of high-risk chemical facilities.
-On April 9, 2007, DHS issued the Chemical Facility Anti-Terrorism Standards (CFATS) Interim Final Rule (IFR)10 and published an accompanying regulatory impact analysis (RIA)11 that estimated the costs associated with the CFATS program.
-In 2014, Congress enacted and the President signed the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 ("CFATS Act of 2014), 12 which codified the CFATS program into the Homeland Security Act and extended the program for 4 years.
+On October 4, 2006, the President signed the Department of Homeland Security (the Department or DHS) Appropriations Act of 2007, which provided DHS with the authority to regulate the security of high-risk chemical facilities.9 On April 9, 2007, DHS issued the Chemical Facility Anti-Terrorism Standards (CFATS) Interim Final Rule (IFR)10 and published an accompanying regulatory impact analysis (RIA)11 that estimated the costs associated with the CFATS program.
+In 2014, Congress enacted, and the President signed the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 ("CFATS Act of 2014),12 which codified the CFATS program into the Homeland Security Act and extended the program for 4 years.
 The CFATS Act of 2014 also established an Expedited Approval Program for Tier 3 and 4 facilities and improved the vetting process through the Personnel Surety Program for Tier 1 and 2 facilities.
-In 2019, the program was extended again for a period of 15 months by the Chemical Facility Anti-Terrorism Standards Program Extension Act.
-13
+In 2019, the program Kattaching Program Act.13

 On January 18, 2011, the President issued Executive Order (E.O.)
-13563, "Improving Regulation and Regulatory Review."
-One of the main objectives of this order was to encourage agencies to review existing significant regulations: "To facilitate the periodic review of existing significant regulations, agencies shall consider how best to promote retrospective analysis of rules that may be outmoded, ineffective, insufficient, or excessively burdensome, and to modify, streamline, expand, or repeal them in accordance with what has been learned."
-15
+13563, "Improving Regulation and Regulatory Review."14 One of the main objectives of this order was to encourage agencies to review existing significant regulations: "To facilitate the periodic review of existing significant regulations, agencies shall consider how best to promote retrospective analysis of rules that may be outmoded, ineffective, insufficient, or excessively burdensome, and to modify, streamline, expand, or repeal them in accordance with what has been learned."15